himanshu-sagar/General-Web-App-For-Deloying-ML-Models/README.md

 ## About This Web App

-*This project is about the deployment of any kind of machine learning/deep learning model over the internet.
-Generally, programmers do coding for AI in IDEs.
-But that is limited to the programmer only.
-No other people is able to see his work and utilize his technology that he has developed.
-So, I am developing a website where I can showcase my work and share it with the world.
-Any programmer will be able to analyze any kind of model on this website.
-We can deploy our model on any kind of GUI i.e. using python tkinter, Django, flask, Java Gui and many other frameworks.
+##Goal: Analysis of Machine learning model accuracy for a particular dataset on different ML algorithms.

+*This project is about the deployment of any kind of machine learning/deep learning model over the internet.In machine learning we always face an issue of selecting the best Model for any dataset.
+For solving that problem, I have integrated many Ml Models on a single platform, so that we can compare the performance of diffrent ML models for a specific dataset.

-For this project, I am using Flask, HTML, CSS ,BootStrap and python.*
+For this project, I am using Flask, HTML, CSS ,BootStrap and python for deploying the Model *

 ## Features

 **Multiple Kinds of Model**
-Three kinds of models can be deployed on this website.
+Three kinds of model can be deployed on this website.
 1. Regression Models
 2. Classification Models
 3. Deep Learning Models